CHA0STHE0RX/FlatTo360/README.md

 2. Run keyframes through the ComfyUI program and place the created frames in frames_360out.
 3. Stich the the video together using end.bat and work from there.

-I've attempted using Seamless Tiling to fix visual inconsistencies to no awail;
+I've attempted using Seamless Tiling to fix visual inconsistencies to no avail;
 I am yet to try IPAdapter with differential diffusion.
 I suspect there might be an issue with 'sanbaro_V2.safetensors' or JuggernautXL's model outputs in terms of quality.

 How to Run